Shower: Shower and bathtub curtains

 Curtains can be used in shower or bathtub enclosures with two primary purposes: to provide privacy and to prevent water from flooding or spraying outside the shower or bathtub area.
 Shower and bathtub curtains usually surround the bath inside the tub or shower area and are held up with railings or curtain rods high on the wall or ceiling.
 To accommodate the different types of bathtub shapes, railings can come in various sizes and are flexible in their design.
 The curtains are usually made from vinyl, cloth, or plastic (such as PEVA).

 Shower curtains are often used in pairs: an inner liner positioned inside the bathtub or shower enclosure, and an outer decorative curtain.
 The inner liner serves a primarily functional role by preventing water from escaping the bathing area; it may also have decorative features.
-The outer curtain is placed outside the tub and is primarly ornamental, contributing to the bathroom's appearance and providing a secondary barrier to water and steam.
+The outer curtain is placed outside the tub and is primarily ornamental, contributing to the bathroom's appearance and providing a secondary barrier to water and steam.
 The bottom portion of the inner curtain often comes with magnetic discs or suction cups, which adhere to the bathtub itself.